-To serve the student fully a college library must do more than merely offer the varied materials required for her studies and recreational reading throughout her university years.
+To serve the student fully a university library must do more than merely offer the varied materials required for her studies and recreational reading throughout her university years.
 It must actively aid the student to find and use effectively the materials best suited to every curricular or personal need.
-At Texas Woman's University, the Faculty and the Library Staff work cooperatively to provide carefully selected standard and new materials to help the student make the most effective use of all library resources.
+At the Texas Woman's University, the Faculty and the Library Staff work cooperatively to provide carefully selected standard and new materials to help the student make the most effective use of all library resources.

-Campus Beauties: Redbud Queen and Flowering Redbud
+Campus Beauties: Student and Gardens